semx2a/semx2a/README.md

-## Hi there 👋

-I am Semiha, a 42 student in Paris.
+Hey!
+I'm Semiha, a [`42 school`](https://42.fr/) student in Paris.
 I am currently looking for a job or internship in data science and machine learning.

-To achieve that, I am currently learning Python with a focus on data science and linear regression.
+To achieve that, I am currently learning `Python` with a focus on **data science** and **linear regression**.

-I am also interested in embedded systems and looking to dive more into it in the near future.
-Feel free to contact me if you have any questions or just want to chat! 💜
+I am also interested in **embedded systems** and looking to dive into it more in the near future.

+ Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/semiha-beyazkilic/) if you have any questions or just want to chat! 💜

-### School projects
+### School projects 🎒

-Below are my school projects.
-42 common core projects are mostly in C/C++/Shell.
+Below are my school projects. `42 school` [common core projects]((https://42.fr/en/the-program/innovative-learning/)) are mostly C, C++ and Shell.
 I came accross other languages along the way like SQL, PHP, Python, Javascript and Typescript.

 | Project | Description | Languages/Frameworks | Grade |
 | --- | --- | --- | --- |